apache/mxnet/docs/python_docs/python/tutorials/performance/backend/mkldnn/mkldnn_quantization.md

 MXNet also supports deploy quantized models with C++.
 Refer [MXNet C++ Package](https://github.com/apache/incubator-mxnet/blob/master/cpp-package/README.md) for more details.

-# Model quantization using Intel® Neural Compressor
+# Improving accuracy with Intel® Neural Compressor

-The accuracy of a model can decrease drastically as a result of quantization.
-In such cases we could try to manually find a better quantization configuration (exclude some layers, try different calibration methods, etc.) but for bigger models, this might prove to be a difficult and time consuming task.
-[Intel® Neural Compressor](https://github.com/intel/neural-compressor) (INC) tries to automate this process using a set of several tuning heuristics, finding the best quantization configuration that satisfies the specified accuracy requirement.
+The accuracy of a model can decrease as a result of quantization.
+When the accuracy drop is significant, we can try to manually find a better quantization configuration (exclude some layers, try different calibration methods, etc.) but for bigger models, this might prove to be a difficult and time consuming task.
+[Intel® Neural Compressor](https://github.com/intel/neural-compressor) (INC) tries to automate this process using several tuning heuristics, finding the quantization configuration that satisfies the specified accuracy requirement.

 **NOTE:**